ahmedanees-m/ahmedanees-m/README.md

 > **Full-stack genome engineer & vibe coder (wet-lab + AI/ML/Quantum) | Doctoral Researcher, Gene Therapy Lab, VIT Vellore**

 I combine hands-on gene therapy and virology with machine learning and quantum-inspired circuits to design DNA, viral vectors, and genome-writing enzymes.
 Trained in the wet lab, now vibe-coding the computational tools that make genome engineering faster and smarter.
+The future of science is AI‑assisted.
+I’m living it.
+Wet-lab genome engineer → computational tool builder.

 ---